 Show Us Your Fridge

-Create teams and then share the Zoom White Board.
+Create teams, using the Zoom break out room feature, and then share the Zoom White Board.
 Choose one person from the starting team and then chat them the thing you want them to draw.
 If their team does not get the right answer before time (usually a minute) runs out, the other team gets to guess.
 Team with the most points wins.

 Power Point Games